-Charlie Parker was born in Kansas City, Kan., in 1920 just across from the river from Kansas City, Mo.
+Charlie Parker, said to be the greatest jazz saxophonist of all time, was born in Kansas City, Kan., in 1920 just across from the river from Kansas City, Mo.
 His birth home was located at 852 Freeman Avenue, Kansas City, Kan.
-The lot his former home now sits vacant.
+The lot of his former home now sits vacant.

 Parker had a heavy influence on jazz music.
 Parker acquired the nickname “Yardbird” early in his career and the shortened form “Bird” stuck for the rest of his life.
 Thanks to his nickname, he went on to compose “Yardbird Suite”, “Ornithology” and “Bird of Paradise.”

 By the time he was 14, Parker was living in the Jazz District of Kansas City.
 He was engrossed with the musicians who played at 12th and Vine.
-Once his mom scrapped up enough to buy him a pawned alto sax, he went onto make musical history with his bebop style of jazz.
+Once his mom scraped up enough to buy him a pawned alto sax, he went on to make musical history with his bebop style of jazz.

 Fun Food Fact: In 1939 Parker worked at Harlem’s Jimmy’s Chicken Shack.
 Parker loved fried chicken.
-If alive today, he’d love to dine at Gus’s World Famous Fried Chicken at 2816 W. 47th Street.
+If alive today, he’d perhaps dine at Gus’s World Famous Fried Chicken at 2816 W. 47th Street.
 Kansas City, KS, 66103.

 500 W US Hwy 24